Beyond problems with yourself and others, society can often be aligned against you.

 From the moment you’re arrested, the police and law enforcement are not on your side:

-- Tour best chance of survival comes through compliance with the prison guards alongside making friends on the inside.
+- Your best chance of survival comes through compliance with the prison guards, alongside making friends on the inside.

 Until the sentencing is finalized, don’t panic: